amsgames/laravel-shop/README.md

 ```

 Critical exceptions are stored in laravel's log.

-**NOTE:** `placeOrder()` will create an order, relate all the items in cart to the order and empty the cart.
-The `Order` model doen't include methods to add or remove items, any modification to the cart must be done before the order is placed.
-Be aware of this when designing your checkout flow.

-This will call the `onCharge` function in the payment gateway and charge the user with the orders' total amount. `placeOrder()` will return an `Order` model with which you can verify the status and retrieve the transactions generated by the gateway.

 ### Shopping Cart
 Carts are created per user in the database, this means that a user can have his cart saved when logged out and when he switches to a different device.